 Splash your face with cold water.
 It sounds elementary, but it works.
 Don’t want to ruin your makeup?
-No problem, the next tip might be just what you need.
+No problem, wet your hands and refresh your neck instead.

 A very effective way to block words you might later regret from coming out is taking a mouthful of water.
 Here’s the trick: Don’t swallow it until you’ve calmed down.